archibate/vimrc/README-en.md

 # Manual Install

-See the comments in [.vimrc](.vimrc) for manual installation steps.
+See the comments in [.vim/init.vim](.vim/init.vim) for manual installation steps.

 # NeoVim tips